 Despite its shortcomings, I still hope that large numbers of people will watch Marighella.
 Its message of resistance is both urgent and timely.
 I emphatically commend Moura’s audacity in the topic choice.

 Marighella showed at the 69th Berlin International Film Festival in 2019, when this piece was originally written.
-It will premiere at the UK on April 11th at the BFI, as part of the African Odysseys selection.
-The screening will be introduced by Victor Fraga, the author of this piece, founder and director of DMovies.
+It will premiere at the UK on December 5th and 13th at the BFI, as part of the African Odysseys selection.
+The screenings will be introduced by Victor Fraga, the author of this piece, founder and director of DMovies.
 Click here in order to buy your ticket now.